nacho692/pa-dlna-chromecast/docs/source/development.rst

     * Building the pdf documentation:

       - The latex texlive package group.
-      - Imagemagick needed by the bundled `sphinx.ext.imgconverter`_ extension.
+      - Imagemagick version 7 or more recent.

 Documentation
 """""""""""""